APA-Technology-Division/urban-and-regional-planning-resources/README.md

 # planning-technology-resources
-This repository contains curated list of different planning data &amp; technology resources.
+This repository contains curated list of different urban & regional planning data &amp; technology resources.
 Those interested in the built environement are invited to review and contribute to this repository.

 ---